Within the world of complex numbers, the 'imaginary' value, i is used to represent the square root of -1.

 Further examples of the Excel Complex function can be found on the Microsoft Office website.

-If you get an error from your Excel Complex function this is likely to be one of the following :
+If you get an error from your Excel Complex function this is likely to be the #VALUE! error: